 Add a Workshop to Your Field Trip!

 Hands-on STEM workshops are a great way to increase the educational impact of your field trip to the Lancaster Science Factory.
-Each program is instructed by one of our professional STEM Educators and can be customized based on grade-level and class size.
+Each program is instructed by one of our professional STEM Educators and can be customized based on grade level and class size.
 Your students will love engaging topics like engineering, chemistry, robotics, and more!

-Students will be presented with multiple designs and building problems where they must think like an engineer to solve them.
-Challenges may include catapults, bridges, towers, and balancing nails.
-Ideal for grades 3rd - 8th.
+Students will be presented with a design challenge where they must think like an engineer to solve it.
+Challenges based on grade level may include keva plank blueprints, catapults, bridges, towers, or balancing nails.

-Students learn about electricity and how energy flows while building and experimenting with a variety of circuits from simple to complex.
-Materials may include circuit boards, snap circuits, or paper circuits.
+Students will learn about electricity and how energy flows while building and experimenting with a variety of circuits from simple to complex.
+Activities based on grade level may include circuit boards, snap circuits, or paper circuits.

 Students will learn the basics of robotics and programming while interacting with Edison Robots.
 Robotics programs can be tiered for any grade level.